xcoderzach/menu/README.md

 open - emitted when the menu is opened close - emitted when the menu is closed

-#Methods

-open([[velocity], cb])
-  programatically open the menu

-close([[velocity], cb])
-  programatically close the menu

-##Default Animator

-  By default the default animator will overshoot when opened and bounce when closed.

-##options

-overshootOptions
+overshoot
+	* gravity - Gravity acceleration in pixels per second squared
-	* overshootFreq - Frequency of the sine wave used by the overshoot launch function
+	* frequency - Frequency of the sine wave used by the overshoot launch function
-	* overshootDecay - Decay of the overshoot sine wave
+	* decay - Decay of the overshoot sine wave

-	* overshootCycles - How many times should the overshoot function bounce
+accelerate
+	* gravity - Gravity acceleration in pixels per second squared

 bounceAnimationOptions
-	* accel - Gravity acceleration in pixels per second squared
+	* gravity - Gravity acceleration in pixels per second squared
-	* dapeningFactor - Amount to dampen velocity on each bounce
+	* dapening - Amount to dampen velocity on each bounce
 	* minBounceHeight - Minimum height for a bounce
-	* bounces - Maximum number of times to bounce

 animationType
   This determines how the launch animation will be performed.